ajschumacher/ajschumacher.github.io/20201206-thinking_cards/index.md

     populate(container, randomCards);
 }

+// This is trying to do Fisher-Yates,
+// but why does it seem to leave the first thing unchanged so much?
+// Maybe it's fine...
 function shuffleArray(array) {
     for (var i = array.length - 1; i > 0; i--) {
         var j = Math.floor(Math.random() * (i + 1));